Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity: Background

 This distribution is the only distribution $p'$ that fulfills the following two desirable conditions: (i) it satisfies the constraint $r(y,x)=1,~\forall y \in \supp(p'(\cdot|x))$, and (ii) it is the closest to $\piref(\cdot|x)$ in terms of $\KL(p'(\cdot|x)|| \piref(\cdot|x))$.
 The second condition guarantees the preservation of all the diversity contained in the original model.
 In information geometric terms, $p_x$ is the I-projection of $\piref(\cdot|x)$ into the manifold of all distributions that satisfy the constraint given by $r$~\citep{csiszar_information_2004}.

-\paragraph{Distributional Policy Gradient (DPG) Algorithms} Given a target distribution, we can optimize an autoregressive policy $\pit$ to approximate it. \citet{khalifa_distributional_2021} used for this the DPG algorithm~\citep{parshakova_distributional_2019,korbak_controlling_2022,korbak_reinforcement_2022}, later denoted KL-DPG, which minimizes the Forward KL $\KL(p_x|| \pit)$ to the target distribution $p_x$:
+\paragraph{Distributional Policy Gradient (DPG) Algorithms} Given a target distribution, we can optimize an autoregressive policy $\pit$ to approximate it. \citet{khalifa_distributional_2021} used for this the DPG algorithm~\citep{parshakova_distributional_2019,korbak_controlling_2022,korbak_reinforcement_2022}, later denoted KL-DPG~\citep{go_aligning_2023}, which minimizes the Forward KL $\KL(p_x|| \pit)$ to the target distribution $p_x$:

-The negative one term acts as a baseline.
-Computing $p_x(y|x)$ requires estimating a normalization constant (partition function) $Z_x$, which can be estimated by importance sampling~\citep{owen_importance_2013} \rev{(see App. \ref{app:z_estimation} for additional details)}.
+The negative one term acts as a constant baseline.
+Computing $p_x(y|x)$ requires estimating a normalization constant denoted as the partition function, $Z_x$, which can be estimated by importance sampling~\citep{owen_importance_2013}.
 Note that in the case of a binary constraint, $Z_x$ is the acceptance rate of the constraint when sampling from the base model~\citep{kim_guaranteed_2025}: $Z_x = \sum_{y\in \mathcal{Y}}{a(y|x)r(y, x)} = \E_{y \sim a(\cdot|x)} r(y, x) = \mathbb{P}_{y\sim a(\cdot|x)}[r(y, x)=1]$.
-Later, \citet{go_aligning_2023} introduced $f$-DPG, effectively generalizing this technique to any $f$-divergence by minimizing $D_f(\pit, p_x)$:
+(See App. \ref{app:z_estimation} for additional details.)